urgent-challenge/urgent2024/_pages/about.md

 ## EEG 2025 Challenge

-URGENT 2024 (Universality, Robustness, and Generalizability for EnhancemeNT) is a speech enhancement challenge accepted by the [**NeurIPS 2024 Competition Track**](https://neurips.cc/Conferences/2024/CompetitionTrack).
-We aim to build universal speech enhancement models for unifying speech processing in a wide variety of conditions.
+EEG (Foundation Model) Challenge: From  Cross-Task to learning subject invariance representation for EEG decoding is a biosignal challenge submitted by the [**NeurIPS 2025 Competition Track**](https://neurips.cc/Conferences/2025/CompetitionTrack).
+We aim to build universal EEG model...

 ## Goal